It seems that some people have found the way I've approached cancer to be interesting.

 Great Day Houston

-The day after Thanksgiving 2009, Tiffany and I took a trip to Houston for a family visit.
-My sister had emailed the producer of the morning show "Great Day Houston" to tell my head painting story.
+The day after Thanksgiving 2009, Tiffany and I took a trip to Houston, TX, for a family visit.
+My sister had emailed the producer of the morning show "Great Day Houston" to tell my head-painting story.
 The producer gave us tickets to be a part of the audience on the show last Friday (Dec 4).
 When we arrived, we were told to sit on the front row of the audience as Deborah (the star of the show) might come to the audience and visit with us.

 When we went to the I W Marks store, I told Bradley that I wanted to use my certificate to get my wedding ring resized so I can wear it with my swollen finger (it is swollen most of the time because of my lymphedema).
 He said he wants to fix the ring free of charge - that he really wanted me to choose something nice from the store.
 More tears...

 I found a lovely pair of gold earrings and asked how much they were.
 He picked up the box and said my certificate would cover it.
-Tiffany saw the price tag - it was $650!
+Tiffany saw the price tag - it was much more than $500!
 I'm truly blessed and thankful.

 There is a video of my interview with Deborah.